kocsismate/php-di-container-benchmarks/README.md

 ## Install

-You need [Composer](https://getcomposer.org) to install this library.
-Run the command below and you will get the latest
-version:
+You can simply download this repository or install it via [Composer](https://getcomposer.org) by running the command
+below:

 ```bash
 $ composer require kocsismate/di-container-benchmarks
 ```

+Furthermore, [Docker Compose](https://www.docker.com/products/docker-compose) has to be installed on your machine.

-## Basic Usage
+## Usage

-Run `docker-compose up` in order to execute the tests.
+Run `docker-compose up` in the package root directory in order to execute the tests.
+The html output will be generated in the `var` directory.

 ## Change Log